buberdds/buberdds.github.io/_posts/2012-10-10-Remote_Debugging_for_Mobile_Web.md

 ---

 <h2>Chrome for Android</h2>
-Inspecting remote devices with the desktop Chrome Dev Tools has been the best option so far.
+Inspecting remote devices with the desktop Chrome Dev Tools is the best option so far.
 The only disadvantage is of course limitation to Android 4+ devices, older versions are left behind.
 Now, all you need is to have Android SDK on your desktop and
 Chrome on your mobile device.
 As usual you communicate via ADB so connect your device using USB wire.
 Launch Chrome and enable debugging <code>Settings > Advanced > Developer tools > Enable USB Web debugging</code>.